edenlabllc/aws.provisioner.infra/marketplace/terraform/README.md

 }
 ```

-After change value run `plan` and `apply` Terraform commands:
+After changing the values run `plan` and `apply` Terraform commands:
 ```shell
 terraform plan -out kodjin-mini.tfplan terraform apply kodjin-mini.tfplan
 ```

 If you enable support for a private network, then two networks will be created for the AWS instance,
-one will be as before a public network with access to the instance via the SSH.
+The first one will be the same as before: a public network with access to the instance via the SSH.
-Second a private network with access via the SSH and ingress ports for the `Kodjin` API.
+The second one will be a private network with access via the SSH and ingress ports for the `Kodjin` API.
 You can also change the default ingress ports for the `Kodjin` API,
-if they are already used by other applications in your private network.
+if they are already used by other applications in your private networks.
 ```terraform
 variable "instance_ingress_ports" {
   default = [